Nutrition

 [signup]

-Moreover, it's important to approach GERD treatment in a comprehensive manner, which includes not only dietary supplements but also lifestyle modifications.
-Lifestyle changes such as elevating the head of the bed while sleeping, weight management, quitting smoking, and stress management can also contribute to alleviating GERD symptoms.
+Moreover, it's important to approach GERD management in a comprehensive manner, which includes not only dietary supplements but also lifestyle modifications.
+Lifestyle changes such as elevating the head of the bed while sleeping, weight management, quitting smoking, and stress management can also contribute to managing GERD symptoms.
 Avoiding trigger foods, such as spicy foods, fatty or fried foods, citrus fruits, tomatoes, peppermint, chocolate, caffeine, and alcohol, can also help manage symptoms.

-Learn More
+Learn more

 No items found.